ptsource/VRGrid/README.md

 [![Maintenance](/images/maintained.svg)]() [![Travis](/images/rust.svg)]() [![Help here.](/images/docs-here-blue.svg)](https://wiki.ptsource.eu/)

+# VRGrid Rendering

+VRGrid uses Microsoft DirectX SDK (runtimes included in the installer) , Oculus Rift SDK and Hillcrest Labs Freespace SDK for its rendering .
+Rendering for interactive media, such as simulations, is calculated and displayed in real time, at rates of approximately 20 to 120 frames per second.
+In real-time rendering, the goal is to show as much information as possible as the eye can process in a fraction of a second (a.k.a. "in one frame": In the case of a 30 frame-per-second animation, a frame encompasses one 30th of a second).

 # VRF File format

 The VRF format uses standard XML developed by the World Wide Web Consortium, along with the Powers & Stevens parsers for XML and the Simkin script engine by Simon Whiteside.
 The design goals of XML emphasize simplicity, generality, and usability across diferent platforms.
 It is a textual data format with strong support via Unicode for different human languages.